WestDRI/wgpages/content/clusterWorkflows.md

 functions to do processing, but we need to store the solution `u1` on processor 1 and `u2` on processor 2 in between these function calls.

-Ray functions (remote tasks) are stateless (can run on any processor), so how do we ensure that we always compute `u1` on processor 1 and `u2` on processor 2, and how do we store the arrays there permanently?
+> Ray functions (remote tasks) are stateless, i.e. they can run on any processor that happens to be more idle
+> at the time.
+How do we ensure that we
+> always compute `u1` on processor 1 and `u2` on processor 2, and how do we store the arrays there permanently,
+> without copying them back and forth at each iteration?
+{.note}

 To do this, we need to use **Ray actors** (https://docs.ray.io/en/latest/ray-core/actors.html).
 A Ray actor is essentially a stateful (bound to a processor) worker that is created via a Python class instance with its own